 There is a difference in the jobs of the old days.
 Now companies like Chipotle, Starbucks, and Chrysler provide expansion and addition to their employee's tuition reimbursement every year.

 For example, Starbucks pays half of your tuition fees for their freshmen and sophomore.
-If you go to the college in the junior year they will offer you reimbursement of full tuition fee for the senior and junior year.
-To qualify Reimbursement in Starbucks employees need to work for a minimum of 20 hours a week.
+If you go to college in the junior year they will offer you reimbursement of full tuition fee for the senior and junior year.
+To qualify for reimbursement in Starbucks employees need to work for a minimum of 20 hours a week.
 You can move out after completing your graduate there are no hooks attached.
 Similar to Walmart it announced that it will subsidize 1.4 million employees' college fees.

 b) Choose the right schools

 While considering a school the following should come on your list.
 First, even though it's not the core important factor the recognition is associated with the college name, the dorm size, and the co-curricular programs.
 The only relevant question from this point is -- can I afford the tuition without a student loan?